burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 10. Garbage Collector (GC) brings various limitations to any programming language.
 For example, GC disallows any pointer arithmetic and execution of GC is not free.
 (For details, please look at Lecture 11 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).
 Therefore the adoption of the idea of GC in the language has consequences.

 11. Due to high abstraction, Interpretable Languages violate memory locality principles because almost every object is allocated on the heap.
 Memory locality is implemented typically in two forms.
-First, you can allocate objects on the stack, and use stack memory as a memory placeholder.
+First, you can allocate objects on the stack and use stack memory as a memory placeholder.
 Second, another form of memory locality is when you have a C structure and nearby fields, located nearby in memory.
 Memory Locality is an essential principle because on that principle all memory caches in all levels of various memory storage are working inside modern computing devices.
 High-level abstraction languages (such as Python) almost ignore this aspect of reality.

-12. Processors have a limited number of registers in their front end (available when you write an Assembly program or Compile generate an Assembly program for you).
+12. Processors have a limited number of registers in their front end (available when you write an Assembly program or compile and generate an Assembly program for you).
 Correctly performing register allocation from the processor backend is not so trivial.
-If you have too many objects with too many wrappers around them the useful load for a real final computer device is smaller and degrades.
+If you have too many objects with too many wrappers around them, the useful load for a real final computer device is smaller and degrades.
 The relative term from the Communication Community for this phenomenon is *goodput*, which is the throughput from which all service information has been removed.
-So extra wrappers around even the most simple objects are not good for actual performance.
+So, extra wrappers around even the simplest objects are not good for actual performance.

-13. There is no way to use special registers or special instructions of the processor from typical interpretable language (Bash, Python) directly.
+13. There is no way to use special registers or special instructions of the processor from typical interpretable languages (Bash, Python) directly.

 14. The modern CPU devices (after 1980) and GPU compute devices are pretty complicated pipelined devices with different Functional Units (FU).
-Also, such devices have L1, L2, and L3 Data, and Instruction Caches.
-To utilize these Caches the program should execute instructions in ISA for the CPU.
+Also, such devices have L1, L2, and L3 Data and Instruction Caches.
+To utilize these Caches, the program should execute instructions in ISA for the CPU.
 Unfortunately, if you execute the interpreter, caches will likely hold data and instructions of the Interpreter itself.

 The interpretable language is excellent for prototyping.
 But any interpreter, any user space algorithm in it, can be beaten already by C++/ASM implementation both in used memory and compute time on the same hardware.
 At least be aware of that.